henryh28/holbertonschool-low_level_programming/0x03-more_functions_nested_loops/README.md

 0-isupper.c       - Check if function argument is uppercase letters

+1-isdigit.c       - Check if function argument is a digit

+2-mul.c           - Return results of multiplying 2 integer arguments

+3-print_numbers.c - Prints 0-9 to stdout followed by newline